 Mabon is the time, in many areas, when hunting season begins.
 While many Pagans are opposed to hunting, others feel that they can hunt for food as our ancestors did.
 For many Pagans, equally as important as the idea of caring about animals is the concept of responsible wildlife management.
 The fact is, in some areas, wild animals such as whitetail deer, antelope, and others have reached the status of nuisance animal.
 If you're wondering about why Pagans hunt, be sure to read Pagans and Hunting.

-In some Wiccan traditions, a popular Mabon chant to sing is entitled simply, Hoof and Horn.
-You can read the lyrics and listen to an audio clip here: Hoof and Horn.
+In some Wiccan traditions, a popular Mabon chant to sing is entitled simply, Hoof and Horn, originally written by Ian Corrigan of Ár nDraíocht Féin.
+You can listen to an audio clip here: Hoof and Horn.